Myths, Legends & Tales of the Geelong Region

 Haunted Geelong Gaol

 Geelong’s notorious old Gaol on the corner of Swanston Street and Myers Street is believed to be one of the region’s most haunted buildings.
-The gaol opened in 1863 and was closed in 1991 and was the site of many executions and murders.
+The site of many executions as well as a few murders, the gaol opened in 1863 and was closed in 1991.
 Several paranormal research groups have visited the prison hoping to make contact with ghosts after many reports of spooky activity, with several orb like images discovered.
-One paranormal housemate is believed to be James Murphy who can sometimes be felt around cell 47 he was the first person sent to the Gallows back in 1863.
-The Gaol is now a museum and opens to the public, and there are even regular night time ghost tours- only visit if you dare!
+One paranormal housemate is believed to be James Murphy who can sometimes be felt around cell 47.
+James was the first person sent to the Geelong Gaol Gallows back in 1863.
+The Gaol is now a museum and is open to the public, and there are even regular night time ghost tours, but only visit if you dare!
 The old homestead at St Albans Park and Barwon Grange overlooking the Barwon River are two other notable buildings that some people believe are haunted.

 The Geelong Keys